MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-12-Rules-Relating-Reparations/subpart-E-Rules-Formal-Decisional-Proceedings/section-12.304.md

 (d) [Reserved]

-(e) In his discretion, to conduct pre-decision conferences, for the purposes prescribed in § 12.303, at any time after a proceeding has commenced pursuant to § 12.26(c);
+(e) In the Administrative Law Judge's discretion, to conduct pre-decision conferences, for the purposes prescribed in § 12.303, at any time after a proceeding has commenced pursuant to § 12.26(c);

 (f) To issue pre-hearing orders as required by § 12.312(a);